-These strategies work for women, men, people of trans experience, people of all sexual orientations and gender identities, youth, and people who inject drugs.
+These strategies work for people of all genders, sexual orientations, ages, and people who inject drugs.

 For more on PEP, check out this video:

-You can use these HIV-prevention strategies alone or in combination to reduce your risk of getting HIV and take charge of your sexual health!
+You can use these HIV-prevention strategies alone or in combination to reduce your risk of getting HIV.
+Take charge of your sexual health!

 For more information on preventing HIV, check out: https://hiveonline.org/prevention4women/

 As a woman, you have the right to decide if, when, and how to have children.